 At the time the ESP Plan was established, 100,000 Common Shares were reserved for issuance.
-Adjustments were made for a stock split in 1998 (3 for 2) and a stock dividend in

-2003 (2 for 1).
+Adjustments were made for a stock split in 1998 (3 for 2) and a stock dividend in 2003 (2 for 1).
 Additional Common Shares were reserved thereafter.
-Most recently, in January 2005, shareholders approved an amendment to the ESP Plan to increase the number of Common Shares reserved thereunder by 266,122 to 1,500,000.
+In January 2005, shareholders approved an amendment to the ESP Plan to increase the number of Common Shares reserved thereunder by 266,122 to 1,500,000.
 The ESP Plan provides that the Board may amend it with the prior approval of the TSX.
 The Corporation does not provide financial assistance in connection with the exercise of options under the ESP Plan but retains the discretion to do so in appropriate circumstances.

-At fiscal year-end, the Corporation had options outstanding under the ESP Plan to purchase 188,558 Common Shares at exercise price of \$3.98 per share, representing less than 1% (0.005) of the Corporation's outstanding Common Shares.
-329,298 Common Shares (representing less than 1% [0.008]) of outstanding common shares) are available for future grants under the ESP Plan as set forth in the table below:
+At fiscal year-end, the Corporation had options outstanding under the ESP Plan to purchase 401,150 Common Shares at exercise price of \$1.29 per share, representing less than 1% (0.0099) of the Corporation's outstanding Common Shares.
+These were subsequently exercised and/or expired.
+The Corporation discontinued the ESP Plan and accordingly there are no options outstanding under this plan.